Local Place Plans

 Local Place Plans allow communities to submit ideas and proposals for their area that can be taken into consideration while the Local Development Plan for their area is being prepared.

-We will soon be preparing a new Highland-wide Local Development Plan that will be shaped by the aspirations and ambitions of communities across the Highlands.
+We will soon be preparing a new Highland-wide Local Development Plan that will be shaped by the aspirations and ambitions of communities across Highland.
 We are aiming to adopt our new Local Development Plan in 2027.

 We are inviting community groups to create their own community-led Local Place Plans, which set out their proposals for development or the use of land in their area.

-Based on current timescales, Local Place Plans should be submitted by the end of January 2024, so we can use your community plans to feed into the earliest stages of the new Local Development Plan.
-However, this timescale depends on Scottish Government publishing the new National Planning Framework and subsequent guidance.
+Based on current timescales, Local Place Plans should be submitted by the end of March 2024.
+This is so we can use your community plans to feed into the earliest stages of the new Local Development Plan.
+This date may be revised to a later one depending on when the regulations and guidance to support National Planning Framework 4 are published.

 - Scottish Government guide to preparing, submitting and registering Local Place Plans